North Carolina

 RCM Insight: The "Authorization Missing" Surge

-Providers are currently facing a surge in denials for "No Valid Authorization" even when a member has a valid Innovations Waiver slot.
-The disconnect often lies in the Tailored Care Management (TCM) hand-off.
-If the Care Manager hasn't updated the SAR in the new 2026 portal interface, the provider's claim will auto-deny.
-RCM departments must move from a "reactive" billing model to a "proactive" one, verifying SAR numbers 72 hours before the start of each service week.
+If the Care Manager has not updated the SAR within the new 2026 portal interface, the provider's claim is an automatic denial.
+To survive this, RCM departments must shift from a "reactive" billing model to a "proactive" one—verifying valid SAR numbers 72 hours before the start of each service week.
+Relying on "continuity of care" is no longer a viable financial strategy.

 Subscribe to our newsletter